olbaplegal/olbaplegal/README.md

-## Olá!
-Bem vindo ao meu Github 👋
+## Hi there!
+Welcome to my profile 👋
-- Cusando Eng.
-Software
+- Software enginnering - 3º period
-- Fique a vontade para dar uma olhada em meus projetos!
+- I'm passionate about learn new languages
+- I'd be happy if you could take a look at my repositories and give me feedbacks